AliAbdullah12347/flappyBirdAI/ReadMe.md

 An AI-powered Flappy Bird agent built using **NEAT (NeuroEvolution of Augmenting Topologies)**.
 The project trains neural networks through evolutionary strategies to play Flappy Bird autonomously.

-This implementation is based on Tech With Tim’s tutorial series but includes **my own modifications**: graphical improvements, custom parameters, and adjustments to the neural network architecture for **better performance and more consistent results**.

 ---

 ## 🚀 Features